Birth certificate

 When will you receive the document?

-You can collect the document at the city office, without an appointment.
+- You can also ask to collect the document at the city office, without appointment.

 View address and opening hours